Diabetes and your eyes

 As early stages usually do not show any symptoms it is important to regularly get your eyes checked by an optometrist or ophthalmologist if you are a diabetic.

-It is very important to have your eyes checked at least every two years for a dilated eye examination.
-Early detection is vital, early stages may not present with any symptoms and therefore without early examination, and therefore possible treatment, rapid progression can occur.
+If you are a diabetic, It is very important to have your eyes checked at least every two years for a dilated eye examination performed by an optometrist or ophthalmologist, as in the eary stages you may not have any symptoms of DR. Early detection is vital: without early examination and therefore, possible treatment, rapid progression can occur.
 The earlier the managements and treatment, the higher the chance of saving sight.